starrydata/engineer-blog/projects/001_bokeh_scatter_plot_performance_marker_border_type/index.md

+---
+layout: project
-# Performance Evaluation of Scatter Plots in Bokeh with Large Datasets
+title: Performance Evaluation of Scatter Plots in Bokeh with Large Datasets
+---

 ## Background